pebakery/pebakery-docs/Commands/Branch/If-Else.md

 ## Remarks

-`If-Else` statements and blocks can be nested.
+`If-Else` statements and blocks may be nested and/or chained.

 ## Related